Pig welfare has a price for Europe's pork lovers

 “It will have a significant impact on pork prices and pose problems for the industry,” he warned of a ban which in France he estimates will add 650 euros per pig to costs in a sector where many farmers are already at break-even or loss-making.

-EU farmers produced a record 22.7 million metric tons (25 million tons) of pork in 2010, or more than 20 percent of the world’s total production.
+EU farmers produced a record 22.7 million tonnes of pork in 2010, or more than 20 percent of the world’s total production.
 That was twice the volume of the United States, but still far behind China’s output of 51 million, EU and U.S. data showed.

 An new EU ban on layers’ cages already led to a doubling of egg prices in some countries earlier this year.